Andelad/project-content-vault/docs/lovable/DATABASE_SCHEMA_ALIGNMENT.md

 ## 💡 Notes

 - **Why "Phase" instead of "Milestone"?** Original creator preference: "I never liked the name milestone, so I thought 'Phase' would work better."
 Aligns better with project management terminology (phases are ongoing, milestones are single points).
 - **Why delete work_hours table?** It's unused and conflicts with App Logic.
-"Work Hours" is a derived concept (duration), not a stored entity.
+"Work Hours" is a derived concept (calculated duration from work slots), not a stored entity.
+- **Why rename to work_slot_exceptions?** Aligns with App Logic entity naming.
+"Work Slot" (Entity #7) is the stored entity; "Work Hours" is the derived concept generated for display.
 - **Why JSONB for overrides?** Flexible, indexable, and works well for sparse data (most projects won't have overrides).
+- **App Logic terminology is intentional**: Work Slots = what you define/store, Work Hours = what you see/use in calculations.

 ---